wavesplatform/docs.wavesplatform/docs/en/ride/v5/readme.md

 Added the following built-in functions:

-* [emptyDataStorage](/en/ride/v5/functions/built-in-functions/account-data-storage-functions#emptydatastorage) that checks if there are no entries in the data storage of a given account.
+* [isDataStorageUntouched](/en/ride/v5/functions/built-in-functions/account-data-storage-functions#isdatastorageuntouched) that checks if the data storage of a given account never contained any entries.
 * [hashScriptAtAddress](en/ride/v5/functions/built-in-functions/blockchain-functions#hashscriptataddress) that returns [BLAKE2b-256](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29) hash of the script assigned to a given account.